1 France is a vast country with an immense and glorious history. It is mainly located in Western Europe, but it also includes some other overseas territories and regions on other continents. This article mainly focuses on European France, leaving extra-European regions for different posts.

-Our suggestion is to avoid the peak of the high season and travel to France in May / June and late September.
-At this time of year, the most well-known monuments still have many people, but much less than in the high season, and the lesser-known destinations won’t be crowded.
+We suggest avoiding the peak of the high season and traveling to France in May / June and late September.
+At this time of year, the most well-known monuments still have many people, but much fewer than in the high season, and the lesser-known destinations won’t be crowded.
 On the other hand, the weather is still quite pleasant, with high temperatures and little rain.

 # 14 In a word, yes!
 France is a very safe country to travel to.
 You will hardly see any crime, let alone violent crime.
 There are some districts and problematic areas (in Paris and Marseille, for example), but it is unlikely that you will go there as a tourist or by mistake.
 Avoid any demonstration or public unrest, so famous in France.

-As in every other country, we have to be careful with pickpocketers, scam schemes in tourist areas, and public transport, but you will hardly have problems using common sense and attention.
-Statistically, France appears to be slightly worse than the average for other EU countries, but we have never experienced any security problem.
+As in every other country, we must be careful with pickpocketers, scam schemes in tourist areas, and public transport, but you will hardly have problems using common sense and attention.
+Statistically, France appears to be slightly worse than the average for other EU countries, but we have never experienced any security problems.

 Note: there is also the problem of terrorist attacks that France has suffered, but in our opinion, it is not an issue, as it is more likely to suffer a road accident (for example) than to be present in a terrorist attack.

 # 15 With about 90 million tourists (in 2019), France is the most visited country worldwide, while Paris is the third most visited city globally.